-Turkey has 16% percent of all apricot production of the world.
-Yet, in the dried apricot category, 70% of the world’s production comes from Turkey.
+Turkey has 16% percent of all apricot production in the world.
+Yet, 70% of the world’s dried apricot production comes from Turkey.

-Turkish locals also believe that the best apricots are from Malatya with their unique taste and aroma.
+Turkish locals also believe that the best apricots are from Malatya because of Malatya apricots’ unique taste and aroma.

 Why are Turkish apricots better?
 Why are they unique?

-The difference between Turkish apricots and regular apricots (like Californian apricots) is apricot plant variety, climate, farming tradition, and drying techniques.
+The difference between Turkish apricots and regular apricots (like California apricots) is the apricot plant variety, climate, farming tradition, and drying techniques.

-Fresh Turkish apricots are sweeter than Californian apricots.
-Yet, the apricot flavor is stronger in Californian apricot varieties.
+Fresh Turkish apricots are sweeter than California apricots.
+Yet, the apricot flavor is stronger in California apricot varieties.

 Turkish apricots are better because of three main reasons.